Symmetry and Invariant Bases in Finite Element Exterior Calculus: Notation and Definitions

 \subsection{Simplices}

 Let $n \in \bbN_{0}$.
-An $n$-dimensional simplex $T$ is the convex closure of pairwise distinct affinely independent points $v^T_0, \dots, v^T_n$ in Euclidean space, called the \emph{vertices} of $T$.
+An \emph{$n$-dimensional simplex} $T$ is the convex closure of pairwise distinct affinely independent points $v^{T}_0, \dots, v^{T}_n$ in Euclidean space, called the \emph{vertices} of $T$.
 We call $F \subseteq T$ a \emph{subsimplex} of $T$ if the set of vertices of $F$ is a subset of the set of vertices of $T$.
 We write $\imath(F,T) \colon F \rightarrow T$ for the set inclusion of $F$ into $T$.

 As an additional structure, we assume that the vertices of all simplices are ordered.
-For simplicity, we assume that all simplices have vertices ordered compatibly to the order of vertices on their subsimplices.
-Suppose that $F$ is an $m$-dimensional subsimplex of $T$ with ordered vertices $v^F_0, \dots, v^F_m$.
-With a mild abuse of notation, we let $\imath(F,T) \in \Sigma_{0}(m,n)$ be defined by $v^{T}_{\imath(F,T)(i)} = v^{F}_{i}$.
+For simplicity and without loss of generality, we assume that all simplices have vertices ordered compatibly to the order of vertices on their subsimplices.
+Suppose that $F$ is an $m$-dimensional subsimplex of $T$ with ordered vertices $v^{F}_0, \dots, v^{F}_m$.
+With a mild abuse of notation, we let $\imath(F,T) \in \Sigma_{0}(m,n)$ be the strictly ascending mapping defined by $v^{T}_{\imath(F,T)(i)} = v^{F}_{i}$.
+Here, each vertex index of $F$ is mapped to the corresponding vertex index of $T$.